Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: It's like being seen completely naked.

-Uro: Yep, I've taken off all I can.
-(Laughs)
+Uro: Yep, I've taken off all I can. (laughs)

 Nasu: What will happen with your next work, then?